-Our Student Seminars are a Fall Only series designed as two-day educational seminars specifically for freshmen.
+Our Fall semester seminars are designed as two-day educational workshops specifically for freshmen.
 You will attend these events in place of your Southeastern 101 class during the days the events are scheduled.
-See the following seminar details for information on seminars offered in Fall 2017.
-Keep watching for our Fall 2018 plans.
+Below are the seminars scheduled for Fall 2018.

 Cool, Calm, and Connected